ravinalamada/mycolive_technical_test/README.md

 What you need to do:

-1. Send the user input to the backend, you can register new path or controller in `web.php` as long as the controller able to verify and validate the input.
+1. Send the user input to the backend, you can create a new path or controller in `web.php` as long as the controller able to verify and validate the input.
 2. Validate the input.
 The input should be validate with the following contraint:

     - username is **required, unique, maximum length of 30 and minimum length of 6**